SadEagle/system_conf/README.md

-## My personal system configuration

-This is my personal Arch Linux setup.
-This config is simple and doesn't have any fancy setup.
-All config settings are set by/for myself.

-If it will be opened some day I don't recommend to use it as it is.
-Netherless use it for inspiration.
+## Dotfiles

+Arch Linux setup with mostly all installed libraries by hands.
+Installation process was written in setup.sh.
+But this script doesnt tested.
+Recommend use this code only for inspiration.

+Setup:
-To install, place files from this repo inside $HOME directory, and run setup.sh.
+- Place files from this repo into `~`
-It's not full or and may be update later.
-Even exist parts don't set properly.
+- Run setup.sh scrip that will install all libraries